 “Time heals all wounds” – except for when they leave a scar.
-Injuries or surgeries can leave behind an unwelcome scar.
-Often this becomes a lasting mark on the body that can affect a person physically and emotionally – even years after the fact.
+Injuries or surgeries can often leave behind an unwelcome scar.
+Sometimes this becomes a lasting mark on the body that can affect a person physically and emotionally – even years after the fact.
 Some scars may be considered an aesthetic issue, while others may limit mobility.
 Some may even cause pain.
 Regardless of whether scars are a “beauty” concern or more of a health issue, they certainly impact how we look and feel.

 The good news is that there are natural ways to minimize scarring and often help reverse the appearance of older scars.
+At AcuNiagara, I’m excited to now offer an innovative therapy that addresses scar tissue at the deepest levels – microcurrent point stimulation (MPS) – alongside traditional methods that have been helping patients heal for years.

 Why do scars form?